2011 United States state legislative elections

 The 2011 United States state legislative elections were held on November 8, 2011.
 Eight legislative chambers in four states held regularly scheduled elections.
 These off-year elections coincided with other state and local elections, including gubernatorial elections in four states.

 These were the first elections to be affected by redistricting after the 2010 census.
 Additionally, the first wave of recall elections occurred in the Wisconsin Senate; while Republicans lost seats, they maintained a narrow majority.
 A second wave would occur in 2012.

 Republicans flipped control of the Virginia Senate, thereby establishing a trifecta.
 In Mississippi, Republicans won the state House for the first time since 1876.
-After having gained control of the Mississippi Senate in February 2011 in the year due to party switching, Republicans retained control of the chamber in the November election.
+After having gained an outright majority in the Mississippi Senate in February 2011 due to party switching, Republicans retained control of the chamber in the November 2011 election.
 Republicans thus obtained a trifecta in the state for the first time since 1876 as a result.

-In Louisiana, Republicans gained control of the State House in December 2010 when a state representative switched parties, and control of the State Senate by winning a February 2011 special election.
+In Louisiana, Republicans gained a majority in the State House in December 2010 when a state representative switched parties, and majority control of the State Senate by winning a February 2011 special election.
 Republicans maintained control of both chambers in November, thereby giving Republicans control of Senate for the first time since 1877, and the state house and a trifecta for the first time since 1873.